-This INNSpired article is sponsored by 21C Metals (CSE:BULL,FWB:DCR1,OTCQB:DCNNF).
-This INNSpired article provides information which was sourced by the Investing News Network (INN) and approved by 21C Metals, in order to help investors learn more about the company.
-21C Metals is a client of INN.
+This INNSpired article is sponsored by Canadian Palladium Resources Inc. (CSE:BULL,FWB:DCR1,OTCQB:DCNNF).
+This INNSpired article provides information which was sourced by the Investing News Network (INN) and approved by Canadian Palladium Resources Inc., in order to help investors learn more about the company.
+Canadian Palladium Resources Inc. is a client of INN.
 The company’s campaign fees pay for INN to create and update this INNSpired article.

 This INNSpired article was written according to INN editorial standards to educate investors.

 INN does not provide investment advice and the information on this profile should not be considered a recommendation to buy or sell any security.
 INN does not endorse or recommend the business, products, services or securities of any company profiled.